oVirt/ovirt-site/source/release/4.4.0/index.md

  - [BZ 1749284](https://bugzilla.redhat.com/1749284) **Change the Snapshot operation to be asynchronous**

-   Feature:

-Asynchronous live snapshot

-Reason:

-Before this enhancement the live snapshot operation was synchronized.
-In that state the engine let VDSM to do the operation for 180 seconds by default.
-In case the time passed, the engine considered the operation as failure.
-This can happen due to big memory VM with memory load or/and having slow storage.
+   Before this update, the live snapshot operation was synchronized, such that if VDSM required more than 180 seconds to create a snapshot, the operation failed, preventing snapshots of some virtual machines, such as those with large memory loads, or slow storage.

-Result:

-With this enhancement the operation will be asynchronous.
-Letting the operation run until it ends without timeout.
+With this update, the live snapshot operation is asynchronous, so the operation runs until it ends successfully, regardless of how long it takes.

-The operation now will succeed to large memory load VMs or/and slow storage.

  - [BZ 1692709](https://bugzilla.redhat.com/1692709) **[RFE] Investigate viability of automatically setting up boot partition for FIPS hosts**

-   In addition to setting `fips=1`, host's boot partition need to be explicitly stated in the kernel boot parameters (like: `boot=/dev/sda1`or `boot=UUID=<id>`), this bug will set the boot partition into the kernel boot parameters.
+   With this update, each host's boot partition is explicitly stated in the kernel boot parameters.
+For example: `boot=/dev/sda1` or `boot=UUID=<id>`

  - [BZ 1726907](https://bugzilla.redhat.com/1726907) **[RFE] Add RHCOS to the list of operating systems**

-   Feature:

-Add Red Hat CoreOS

-Reason:

-RHCOS is an OS dedicated for containers solution.
-Users can now select this OS type for VM.

-Result:

-When selecting this VM type, the main difference from other RHEL is the initialization step.

-RHCOS uses ignition to initialize the VM.
-With this RFE, when selecting RHCOS in OS type, the initialize will be changed to ignition type.
+   With this update, you can select Red Hat CoreOS (RHCOS) as the operating system for a virtual machine.
+When you do so, the initialization type is set to `ignition`.
+RHCOS uses ignition to initialize the virtual machine, differentiating it from RHEL.

  - [BZ 1549486](https://bugzilla.redhat.com/1549486) **[RFE] update landing and login pages to to be compatible with Patternfly 4**